 During vacations or times you’ll be away from home, always close the supply shutoff valve inside the house.

 - Outdoor faucets are the first plumbing parts to freeze (in the winter) and burst when the temperature drops.

 - After turning off the supply shutoff, open the outside faucets to drain the remaining water out of the pipes.

 - Never leave a hose connected to an outdoor faucet because it traps water in the faucet, which can freeze and crack open the faucet (in the winter).

 Snappy Electric, Plumbing, Heating, & Air Provides Water Quality Solutions

 Water is vital and clean water is incredibly important.
 Families play outside and eat fruits from the garden, so it is important to ensure your water quality is up to par.
 It may seem out of mind, but the water that is being used to water your lawn and garden is what makes your plants grow.

-Snappy has the experience and skills to help with any water problems.
+Snappy Electric, Plumbing, Heating, & Air has the experience and skills to help with any water problems.
 We install the very best water softening and filtration equipment plus we repair all makes and models should anything go wrong with your current system.
-For a free in-home water analysis and proposal on the water treatment solution that’s right for you, contact Snappy today.
-Snappy provides our water quality solutions to all of our local service areas.
+For a free in-home water analysis and proposal on the water treatment solution that’s right for you, contact our team today.
+Snappy Electric, Plumbing, Heating, & Air provides water quality solutions to all of our local service areas.